ncharris93/sap-fiori-fill-40/readme.md

 #### Chrome

-1. Change the number of hours entered by modifying the variable `hoursPerDay` in javascript block above
+1. Modifying the variable `hoursPerDay` in javascript block above
 2. Paste the updated code into the Chrome Bookmarklet

 #### Arc

-- Change the number of hours entered by modifying the variable `hoursPerDay` found in `./arc-extension/bookmarklet.js`
+- Modify the variable `hoursPerDay` found in `./arc-extension/bookmarklet.js`
 - [Re]upload the extension